 What are Entities in Ironclad CLM?

-In Ironclad CLM, entities serve as a single, unified hub for all the organizations or partners you engage with, such as companies, contractors, educational institutions, and other collaborators.
+In Ironclad CLM, entities serve as a single, unified hub for all the counterparties you engage with, such as customers, partners, vendors, suppliers, contractors, influencers, and other collaborators.
 This enables quick contract creation and provides insights about your counterparties.
 You can easily understand your overall relationship with a company and find recently signed contracts.

 Entities include companies, individuals, partners, and vendors you regularly do business with.
 Ironclad CLM lets you store essential information to streamline future contracts and keep all contract details in one place.